Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

         self.buckets.append([])
 ```

-- What is the first defect in the constructor for a Dictionary?
+- What is the first defect in the constructor for a dictionary?

-- What is the second defect in the constructor for a Dictionary?
+- What is the second defect in the constructor for a dictionary?

 ### (12 Points) Answer the following questions about the structured types provided by the Python programming language